 El Pianista Trail fast became my favorite jungle adventure in Boquete with its narrow canyon-esque path.
-The trail is just 4km out of Boquete town and is a 3-4 hour out and back trail with more than 2000 feet of elevation.
+The trail is just 4km out of Boquete town and is a 3-4 hour out-and-back trail with more than 2000 feet of elevation.
 The trail leads you into a cloud forest, which essentially means at least half of the trail is inside the clouds.
-This turns the scenery into a dripping rainforest, where life is buzzing, water droplets are falling to the floor from every leaf and wildflowers and birds are plentiful.
+This turns the scenery into a dripping rainforest, where life is buzzing, water droplets are falling to the floor from every leaf, and wildflowers and birds are plentiful.

 HOW TO GET TO EL PIANISTA TRAILHEAD

-Unlike the hikes in the Bajo Mono area, El Pianista trailhead is much closer to town and very easy to find.
+Unlike the hikes in the Bajo Mono area, the El Pianista trailhead is much closer to town and very easy to find.
 Simply head to the IL Pianista restaurant and the hiking trailhead is another 50 yards down the road to the left as you can see on the map at the bottom of this blog post where the trail is marked with a green dotted line next to IL Pianista restaurant.

 To get to the IL Pianista restaurant you can either catch the ‘Colectivo’, which will come through the main street.
 An alternative is to catch a local taxi.
 There were three of us so it was more convenient to grab a taxi.
 The public bus cost us 70 cents per person and the taxi cost us $4.